Changed peoples lives in the 19th century

 The customer would use this to take pictures, then send it back to the factory for the film to be developed.
 This was the first cheap camera the average person could afford, kind of like todays disposable camera.

-According to a survey made by Kodak in 2007 when the majority of photography was already digital, 75 percent of professional photographers say they will continue to use film, even though some embrace digital.
+According to a survey made by Kodak in 2007 when the majority of

 The Photo marketing Association say that in the year 2000 nearly a billion rolls of film were sold each year and by 2011 a mere 20 million rolls, plus 31 million single-use cameras.